On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Empirical study

-where $h$ is the forecast horizon, $l$ is the number of lags for $x_t$, and the goal is to forecast $x_{t+h}^h=\frac{1}{h}\sum_{i=1}^hx_{t+i}$ the $h$-step-ahead variable.
-The dataset of real time macroeconomic time series of the United States is used, which has been analyzed by \citet{Ludv11} and identified with 8 factors by information criterion.
-To perform the forecasting, we follow the procedure of forecasting used in Section \ref{sect.4.2} and report the relative MSEs to PC method for the case with 3 lags and 8 factors in Table \ref{Table4}.
+where $h$ is the forecast horizon, $l$ is the number of lags for $x_t$, and the goal is to forecast $x_{t+h}^h=\frac{1}{h}\sum_{i=1}^hx_{t+i}$, the $h$-step-ahead variable.
+Here we forecast the industrial production with the dataset of real time macroeconomic time series of the United States, which has been analyzed by \citet{Ludv11} and identified with 8 factors by information criterion.
+We take the same procedure of forecasting used in Section \ref{sect.4.2} and report the relative MSEs to PC method in Table \ref{Table6}.

-From Table \ref{Table4}, for $h=1$, the sort term forecast, all these three method has no very large difference on forecasting.
-Without considering the potential change of data, taking the cross-sectional dependence into account makes MMEM and EMAPG having smaller MSEs compared with HML method.
-In addition, preserving $\hbSigma_{\be}$ positive definite gives smaller MSE of EMAPG than MMEMs for the cases $h=18$ and $h=24$, but MMEM gives the best performance when $h=12$.
+From Table \ref{Table6}, when $h=1$, there are very little differences among these three methods on short term forecasting, and we can not tell which method should be preferred.
+The same findings have been illustrated by \citep{Bai16,BoNg05,Luci14}.
+We note that taking the cross-sectional dependence into account makes MMEM and EMAPG have smaller MSEs compared with HML method for long term forecasting.
+Moreover, our numerical results also show that the MSEs of EMAPG algorithm are smaller than that of MMEM for the cases $h=9$ and $h=18$, which means that preserving the positive definiteness of $\hbSigma_{\be}$ can improve the performance of forecasting.
+On the other side, the reliability of long term forecasting may suffer from the potential loss of the stationarity \citep{Bai16}.